 - Click Apply when you have applied both settings.

 - See if the problem is resolved by joining or creating another Minecraft server.

 Reinstall the AMD Catalyst utility (AMD only)

-In this case, you can solve the problem by uninstalling the current AMD software or AMD directory installation and reinstalling the latest version through official channels.
+This problem can be fixed by uninstalling AMD software and reinstalling the most recent version through AMD’s official channels.

 Try creating the dump file manually